Assistive listening devices

 - Individuals with hearing loss who do not use hearing aids can use a smartphone or tablet with earphones to connect to the wirelessly transmitted sound.

-Purchasing assistive listening devices
+Where to buy assistive listening devices

 As with all technology, prices vary widely.
 Consider the features and benefits that are important to you, as well as your budget.